How changes in GOOGLE due to the DMA impact your direct channel and what to do to adapt

 Optimize investment: Work with your specialized partner to continuously analyze performance and prioritize the most profitable channels for your hotel profile.

-What does Booking.com's designation as "gatekeeper" for the direct channel entail?
+What does Booking.com's designation as a “gatekeeper” mean for the direct channel?

-Booking was designated on May 13, 2024 as "Gatekeeper" several months after the commission assigned the other companies.
-Following its designation, Booking had six months to comply with the relevant obligations under the DMA, providing more choice and freedom for end users and fair access for commercial users to gatekeeper services.
+Booking was designated on May 13, 2024, as a "Gatekeeper" several months after the commission assigned the other companies.
+Following its designation, Booking had six months to comply with the relevant obligations under the DMA, offering end-users more choices and freedom, and fair access for commercial users to the gatekeeper's services.

-As the most striking and immediate impact change they have implemented, as I imagine you have read, is to eliminate all price parity clauses.
-Hotels belonging to the EU can offer on their own website a better price than the one offered through Booking.com.
+As the most striking and immediately impactful change they have implemented, as I imagine you have read, is to eliminate all price parity clauses.
+Hotels within the EU can offer a better price on their own website than the price offered through Booking.com.

-Even so, and despite this and other changes, it is apparent to the industry that they do not address several obligations identified in the regulations and, at least in the short term, no positive impact on the direct channel seems to be apparent.
-We will continue to monitor these developments for further evaluation over the coming weeks and months.
+Even so, and despite this and other changes, it is perceived in the sector that they do not address several obligations identified in the regulations, and at least in the short term, no positive impact on the direct channel seems to be appreciated.
+We will continue to monitor this evolution to continue evaluating during the coming weeks and months.

 Conclusion

-The DMA is driving profound changes in the digital ecosystem, and while these can create challenges, they also open up new opportunities for hotels that know how to adapt strategically.
-At Roiback, we continue to monitor the evolution of these regulations and work collaboratively with our clients to ensure they are prepared and can maintain leadership in their direct channel.
+The DMA is driving profound changes in the digital ecosystem, and although these may create challenges, they also open up new opportunities for hotels that know how to adapt strategically.
+At Roiback, we continue to monitor the evolution of these regulations and work in collaboration with our clients to ensure they are prepared and can maintain leadership in their direct channel.

-If you have any questions or need advice, don't hesitate to contact us, we are here to help you!
+If you have any questions or need advice, do not hesitate to contact us.
+We are here to help!

 Read more